 - If you forget to take your dosage, but recollect within less than 24 hours, you should take it as soon as you can.
 However, do not double the next dose.

 - If it has been more than 48 hours (2 consecutive doses), the PEP program will be discontinued.

 What if you stop taking PEP before completing the course?

 The passage of time is what will determine whether or not the treatment is successful.
 It is possible that you will be more vulnerable to the dangers if they do not take the recommended doses.

 What are the side effects of PEP?

-There are possible side effects that may occur such as fatigue, body aches, and stomach pain when taking it for the first time or the first 3-4 days while being on PEP.
+There are possible side effects that may occur such as fatigue, body aches, and stomach pain when taking it for the first time or the first 3-4 days while being on Post-Exposure Prophylaxis.
 On the other hand, the adverse effects are regarded to be mild and treatable.
 If the adverse effects seem to be significant, it is essential to speak with your physician or nurse as soon as possible so that they may suggest an alternative PEP dose or adjust the current one.